nikolaydubina/go-recipes/README.md

 ### ➡ Issue `go mod` directives

 Tell Go compiler which versions of upstreams to include in your build.
-Tell all users of your module how to deal with versions.
+Tell all users of your module how to deal with versions of your module.

 ```
 // Deprecated: use example.com/mod/v2 instead.